| Last Updated: Householder

 Can

 I find out if my property has a Public sewer?
+Yes.
+You

 can request your Local Water board for information